 Also remember to think about your product pages as an opportunity to let your personality shine.
 For example, you can give tips on how potential customers can wear the clothing.
 Can they use a scarf for their neck and their hair?
 Let them know!

-This is where you share the rules for your online clothing store.
+This is where you share the rules for your online store.
 Typically, this includes your policies for shipping, returns, sizing and promotions.
-You can find a great example of checkout policies from BigCommerce customer Dainty Jewell’s.

 BigCommerce works with a variety of payment gateways so that your customers can use whatever payment method they prefer, such as PayPal or Apple Pay.

-Amazon has set the bar extremely high.
-Customers almost expect everyone to offer 2-day shipping, which isn’t really feasible for new online businesses.
-If a potential customer feels that shipping costs too much or their items won’t get to them fast enough, they could abandon their cart.
+Amazon and Etsy have set the bar extremely high.
+If a potential customer feels that shipping costs are too much or their items won’t get to them fast enough, they could abandon their cart.

-If you’re a BigCommerce customer, you can collaborate with one of our shipping and fulfillment Partners to help ensure this won’t happen to you.
+If you’re a BigCommerce customer, you can collaborate with one of our supping and fulfillment Partners to help ensure this won’t happen to you.